 With the work on the fuel tank finished, Benjie and his team began sculpting a steel mould for the rear cowl.
 Designed to be as short and simple as possible it matches the width of the factory rear wheel perfectly.
 After the mould was completed it was used to construct the strong, lightweight carbon fibre tail.
 The seat’s upholstery was done using a mix of Alcantara and cowhide leather and a matching tank pad was upholstered to include a nifty storage pocket.

 To complement the alloy tank new fenders were rolled from aluminium and secured with stainless steel brackets.
 The front one even wears a ‘pedestrian-slicer’ style number plate as a nod to the British motorcycles that influenced the original Cafe Racer movement.

 “We fabricated our own stainless clip-on bars with drilled-out speed holes and exposed the blacked-out forks to give the bike a nice racing feel.
 The hand-hammered headlight bucket has the speedometer recessed into it to once again recognise British design trends from the Cafe Racer era.”

 Rather than taking the obvious route and converting to wire-spoked rims, the lightweight aluminium wheels have been retained.
 A true function over form decision that somehow hasn’t detracted visually from the end result.
 Performance focused Pirelli rubber was also chosen to ensure the bikes rider could properly put it through its paces.
 And Benjie made a set of new stainless steel footpeg brackets, foot controls and pegs to position the rider correctly for aggressive riding.

 The Velotica D’Epoca’s exhaust currently holds the top position in my ‘2016 sexiest pipes’ list.
 The painstakingly welded, pie-cut stainless headers were inspired by the snakes of Medusa’s head.
-Slithering their way around the engine each one holds a hand-hammered muffler with polished alloy heat shield and exposed welds to illustrate the hard work that went into making them.
+Slithering their way around the engine each one holds a hand-hammered muffler with a polished alloy heat shield and exposed welds to illustrate the hard work that went into making them.